ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 gonna take about a day

 don't include X as not in all datasets?

+Add the filter to PASS all. may be needed later by the gwasurvival script. not sure yet though.
+Don't think this mattered.

 ```BASH
 for s in topmed umich19 ; do